At a Glance

 Show Willingness to Learn: If you lack direct medical experience, express your eagerness to learn and adapt.
 Mention any relevant training or courses you are willing to undertake to enhance your knowledge of medical terminology and practices.

-Professional Presentation: Ensure your CV and cover letter are well-structured and free from errors.
-Use a professional tone and format, and make sure to address your application to the right person or department at Faraday Medical Practice.
+Professional Presentation: Ensure your CV and cover letter are professionally formatted and free from errors.
+Use a clear and concise writing style, and maintain a courteous tone throughout your application to reflect the professional nature of the role.

 How to prepare for a job interview at NHS Scotland